Refer to our Membership FAQs for answers to many common questions.

 You must join NYSTRS if you are employed under all of the following conditions:

-You may join NYSTRS if you are employed in a New York State Community College or SUNY, where you may elect coverage by NYSTRS, the New York State and Local Employees' Retirement System or the Optional Retirement Program (TIAA-CREF).
+You may join NYSTRS if you are employed by a New York State Community College or SUNY in a teaching position (excluding graduate assistants or teaching assistants), where you may elect membership in NYSTRS or the Optional Retirement Program.

 Alternatively, if you are hired on or after July 1, 2013 with estimated annual wages of $75,000 or more and you are not a member of a NYSUT bargaining unit, you may join the Optional Retirement Program instead of NYSTRS.